Volunteering With Us: A Quick Guide

 Research

-Ecological field methodologies conducted from the field station include: camera trapping for large mammals; track, scat and sign transect surveys for large mammals, mostela box camera trapping for small mammals; passive acoustic monitoring for birds and bats; malaise trapping for flying invertebrates; invertebrate light trap; point counts and transect walks for birds; raptor surveys; bird mist netting and ringing; reptile encounter surveys; butterfly and dragonfly transect surveys; vegetation transect surveys; and soil sampling.
-Social science methodologies are also often carried out including participatory mapping, questionnaires and interviews, especially with livestock herders or with livestock-owning households.
+Other ecological field methodologies conducted from the field station may include: track, scat and sign transect surveys for large mammals, malaise trapping for flying invertebrates; invertebrate light trap; point counts and transect walks for birds; raptor surveys; bird mist netting and ringing; reptile encounter surveys; butterfly and dragonfly transect surveys; and soil sampling.
+Social science methodologies, including participatory mapping, questionnaires and interviews, may be carried out with local communities, often with livestock-owning households.

 Excursions